 If an employee works a shift that ends the day after it started and becomes sick during the shift or after it has finished, the second day will count as a sick day.

-You do not usually pay SSP for the first 3 qualifying days unless they’ve been off sick and getting SSP within the last 8 weeks.
+You do not pay an employee SSP for the first 3 working days they’re off sick unless either:

 When to stop paying SSP

-SSP stops when the employee comes back to work or no longer qualifies.
+SSP stops when the employee comes back to work or no longer qualifies for it.

-You do not need to keep records of SSP paid.
+You do not need to keep records of SSP paid to employees.

 You can choose how you keep records of your employees’ sickness absence.
 HMRC may need to see these records if there’s a dispute over payment of SSP.